Dr-dyrane/drug/README.md

 3. Input the child's weight or age and click the "Calculate Prescription" button.

 4. View the generated prescription summary.

+### Accessing the Deployed App

+The Dose Calculator app is accessible online at [med.dyrane.live](https://med.dyrane.live).
+It is deployed using Vercel and can be accessed from anywhere with an internet connection.

 ## How It Works